-Fishing locations Corinella Pier is a popular fishing destination found within Western Port that offers good fishing all year round.
-Its a nicely constructed pier that stretches out far and turn right at the end which is great for anglers to spread out and fish in deeper areas.
-Towards the end of the pier most anglers will be fishing around 5 meters in depth on a sandy flat bottom with most casting in the direction of settlement point.
+Welcome to the Corinella Pier Fishing Guide.
+Corinella Pier is a popular fishing destination found within Western Port that offers good fishing all year round.
+Its a nicely constructed pier that stretches out far and turns right at the end which is great for anglers to spread out and fish in deeper areas.
+Towards the end of the pier, most anglers will be fishing around 5 meters in-depth on a sandy flat bottom with most casting in the direction of settlement point.

 The pier can get quite slippery during rainy conditions so take care during these times, it also is open to strong winds.